Amy’s Epic Ovulation Predictor Kit Experiment

 However, this doesn’t necessarily mean ovulation was healthy.
 This is why it is so important to predict and confirm healthy ovulation with Proov!

 In my case, a progesterone blood test confirmed ovulation, but Proov showed that ovulation was “weak.”
-This means PdG (urine metabolite of progesterone) levels did not remain elevated during the entire 7-10 DPO window.
-Proov tests were only positive on day 7 post-ovulation and returned to negative on days 8, 9, and 10.
+This means PdG (urine metabolite of progesterone) levels did not remain elevated during the entire 7-10 day window after peak fertility.
+Proov tests were only positive on day 7 after peak fertility and returned to negative on days 8, 9, and 10.
 This exact ovulatory issue is what prevented me from conceiving on my own all those years ago and it’s what I was able to solve with a simple supplement.

 In general, the individual test strips ranged from 30 cents to $4 per strip.
 I personally preferred cheaper strips because they were just as accurate, but cost-effective for testing more than once per day.
 Note that these are just my personal opinions.
 You may disagree or have a different brand you prefer, which is totally okay!
 Every woman and cycle is different!